PlainQAFact: Retrieval-augmented Factual Consistency Evaluation Metric for Biomedical Plain Language Summarization: Dataset Annotation Protocol

 In Step 2, we provide explanations of the existing sentence-level indexes for plain language sentences and scientific abstracts.

 Each annotator will annotate 40 summary-abstract pairs to ensure each sentence of the plain language summary has two sets of annotations from different people.
-For each row of the spreadsheet, they need to annotate three columns: ``External,'' ``Category,'' and ``Relation.''
+For each row of the spreadsheet, they need to annotate three columns: ``Factuality type,'' ``Functional role,'' and ``Sentence alignment.''

 To ensure annotators fully understand the context and task requirements, we provide comprehensive annotation training and a screening test prior to the annotation process.
 We select candidates from freelancers with a medical education background, and only those who pass the screening test are finalized as annotators.